Amirnajafi/quantperf/README.md

-1. ``quantperf.report.perf`` - for calculating various performance metrics, like Sharpe ratio, Win rate, Volatility, etc.
+1. ``quant_performance.report.perf`` - for calculating various performance metrics, like Sharpe ratio, Win rate, Volatility, etc.

-2. ``quantperf.report.total_return_chart`` - for calculating total_return of DataSeries
+2. ``quant_performance.report.total_return_chart`` - for calculating total_return of DataSeries

 Here's an example of a simple tear sheet analyzing a strategy: